 DT 500 MAG: – Do you think the social media has empowered a generation of young people to be both muse and protagonist in a way they couldn’t be before?

 MAI: – Yes, Social media has made it possible for people to promote themselves on a daily basis, for example on Facebook, Instagram, and Snapchat.
-It is also easier for the young generations to be online on a daily basis because they’ve grown up with it so it’s a natural way for them to communicate and show themselves in a certain light.
+It is also easier for the young generations to be online on a regular basis because they’ve grown up with it, so it’s a natural way for them to communicate and show themselves in a certain light.

 DT 500 MAG: – What are the consequences of social media?